The WoW Warrior Guide

 Stamina is obvious, more health is always better, especially in PvP or when tanking, and given our utter lack of healing aside from crusader enchants, bloodthirst, and bandaging.
 You’ll find that large amounts of stamina saves you a lot of corpse runs and thus time.
 For leveling, at low levels, we recommend stacking as much Stam as is possible.

-Hit Rating isn’t necessary while leveling, you’ll be fine without it, but is important for PvP and very important for raiding damage output.
+Hit Rating and Expertise aren’t necessary while leveling, you’ll be fine without them, but they are important for PvP and very important for raiding damage output.
 3% is good for PvP and 7.5% (and more for Fury) is good for raids.
 This Hit rating is for your special attacks, such as Mortal Strike or Bloodthirst.
 Higher Hit rating is useless for Arms and Prot, but increases Fury’s white damage (basic strikes from dual wielding.)
+Expertise ensures that your strike isn’t Dodged.

 - Arms and Fury want 7.5% Hit total, for raids, before any other stats